7 Tips to Ditch The “Summer Body” Goals

 6. Set Healthy Boundaries

 If you’re constantly being bombarded with messaging that makes you question your worth then it’s time to consider setting boundaries for what you allow yourself to be exposed to.
-Whether that be unfollowing social media accountst that perpetuate toxic narratives around “summer body goals” or drawing a line with the people in your life when it comes to the conversations that you want to engage in with them so you don’t feel triggered by the thoughts, attitudes and behaviours of others.
+Whether that be unfollowing social media accounts that perpetuate toxic narratives around “summer body goals” or drawing a line with the people in your life when it comes to the conversations that you want to engage in with them so you don’t feel triggered by the thoughts, attitudes and behaviours of others.

 7. Ask for Help & Seek Support